(one synonym : Panagra promelanaria Walker, 1863)

 (Photo: courtesy of Peter Marriott, Moths of Victoria: Part 4)

 The adult moths of this species are brown.
-The wings each have sparse dark markings including dots and vague wavy lines.
-There are dark dots around the periphery of each wing.
+Each wing has both a marginal and a postmedial arc of dark dots.
+The forewing post-medial line curves in to end at or just before the costa.
+Some individuals have a dark area along the margin.
+The females have a more pointed forewing tip.
 Both of the males and the females in this genus have thread-like antennae.
 The wingspan for the males is just over 2 cms.
 The wingspan for the females is just under 2 cms.
 The moths are sometimes found flying in daylight.

 The species has been found in

 Further reading :

 List of the Specimens of Lepidopterous Insects in the Collection of the British Museum,